CodyyLee/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    ## How to install it, require it, and use it's built in json middleware.

 - [ ] Describe Middleware?
+    ## A reusable function that preforms a certain action.

 - [ ] Describe a Resource?
+    ## A set of data from a database.

 - [ ] What can the API return to help clients know if a request was successful?
+    ## A 200 status code and/or an object

 - [ ] How can we partition our application into sub-applications?
+    ## By putting things like routers and middleware in their own files and require() them where needed.

 ## Minimum Viable Product